rmetzler/bliki/wiki/dev/shutdown-hooks.md

-# Falsehoods Programmers Beleive About Shutdown Hooks
+# Falsehoods Programmers Believe About Shutdown Hooks

 Shutdown hooks are language features allowing programs to register callbacks to run during the underlying runtime's orderly teardown.
 For example: